Elegies (William Finn): Original production

 Most of the songs were composed in memory of Finn's friends, several of whom died of AIDS.
-Three songs deal specifically with the passing of his mother, Barbara Finn.
-The final set of songs deal with the collapse of the World Trade Center and its emotional aftermath.
-In a review of a regional production in 2004, the reviewer wrote: "Never morbid, Elegies is touching, funny, and ultimately buoyant; floating on the spirits of those who inhabit its songs.
-Consisting of eighteen diverse musical moments, the styles and tones range throughout the musical from the unabashedly optimistic -- "Life has infinite, infinite joys!" -- to the hilariously irreverent."
+Three songs deal specifically with the death of his mother, Barbara Finn: "Passover", "14 Dwight Ave., Natick, Massachusetts", and "When the Earth Stopped Turning".
+"Mark's All-Male Thanksgiving" addresses the AIDS crisis directly.
+The final set of songs deals with the collapse of the World Trade Center and its emotional aftermath.
+Reviewing a 2004 regional production, one critic described the piece as touching, funny, and ultimately buoyant, ranging in tone from unabashed optimism to hilarious irreverence.